AinisALaur/tasm-assembler-row-swapper/README.md

 This is an assembly program that swaps two selected rows of a given file.

 ## Installation & setup
-Downloand the .asm file and link it using the DosBox software.
+Download the .asm file and assemble and link it using DOSBox.

 ## Usage
 To use it you need to run the program and give it the rows to swap followed by as many file names as you want, which need to be given as command line arguments.
 The result will be new files with swapped rows.